HuynhKhuong/STM32-StarterPack/Readme.txt

   b.
 Some note
      For continous reading: Must enable Continuous DMA Request; For many channel reading: NumOfConversion To read ADC: Only 1 instruction needed: HAL_ADC_Start_DMA
+  c.
+If you use Both ADC and UART DMA, DO REMEMBER TO DIVIDE YOUR ADC CLK/8, Interrupt of ADC DMA May occur too often, which caused your system to break down.